Get Best Essay Written by US Essay Writers

 Strength of the Psychodynamic Approach

 The major strength of the psychodynamic approach is that Freud acknowledges the significance of childhood experience in defining adult personality.
 Also, his ideas provide a casual description of the basic atypical psychological conditions.
-The unconscious causes of disorders are recognized through dream interpretation, and remedy could be issued by controlling and discussing the aspiration.
+The unconscious causes of disorders are recognized through dream interpretation, and remedies could be issued by controlling and discussing aspirations.
 This is the part where individuals follow the rules and do their work.
 This criticizes people, judges them, and makes them feel guilty when making mistakes.
-This makes persons feel ashamed and guilty, and this is the internal judge.
-Also, it is a part of the personality that embodies all the necessary ideals of individuals from society and parents (person's sense of wrong and right).
-Freud believed that when individuals explain their behavior to themselves or others, one rarely gives a true account of his inspiration.
-However, this is not because persons are deliberately trying to lie.
+This makes people feel ashamed and guilty, and this is the internal judge.
+Also, it is a part of the personality that embodies all the necessary ideals of individuals from society and parents (a person's sense of wrong and right).
+Freud believed that when individuals explain their behavior to themselves or others, they rarely give a true account of their inspiration.
+However, this is not because people are deliberately trying to lie.
 Freud proposed that many people's behavior is influenced by things they do not know and that their 'deep' motivations are not visible but hidden.
 Freud referred to the part of the mind that people know and understand: the "conscious" part and the unknown part, which is the "unconscious".

 Get Help